microsoft/terminal/doc/specs/#492 - Default Terminal/spec.md

 ### Compatibility

 One particular scenario that this could break is an application that makes use of spelunking the process tree when a command-line application starts to identify the hosting terminal application window by HWND to inject input, extract output, or otherwise hook and bind to hosting services.
-As the default application UI that will launch may not have the `conhost.exe` name (for spelunking via searching processes) and the HWND located may either be the ConPTY fakeout HWND or an HWND belonging to a completely different UI, these applications might not work.
+As the default application UI that will launch may not have the `conhost.exe` name (for spelunking via searching processes) and the HWND located may either be the ConPTY fake HWND or an HWND belonging to a completely different UI, these applications might not work.

 Two considerations here: